Bink Video!

 • Supports 7.1 audio output using LibAudio - PS/3 has terrific sound and Bink can maximize it!

-• Includes a complete API for blitting using fragment shaders that is cross platform compatible with Windows, Xbox, and Xbox 360!
+• Includes a complete API for blitting using fragment shaders that is cross platform compatible with most of the Bink platforms!
 Use the GPU for beautiful video!

 • The Bink library is about 242 KB and is completely standalone (no other libraries are required).